wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-pubsub.rst

 pull_on_start
 ^^^^^^^^^^^^^

-Trigger the pulling in case of an agent start or restart.
+Pull logs on Wazuh agent start or restart.

 +--------------------+---------+
 | **Default value**  | yes     |